 Over a lifetime–literally from the cradle to the grave–your personal faith can grow and change.
 Spirituality is awakened during childhood, when the imagination runs free in spaces of awe and wonder, and grows deeper when family members, partners, and friends demonstrate love and create a safe space for each person to learn and grow.
 First Christian Church seeks to be a partner with families and individuals on the journey.

-There’s a place at FCC for every child to feel safe to ask questions and grow.
+We want FCC to provide space for every child of God (even parents and grandparents) to feel safe to ask questions and grow.
 Our staffed nursery is full of age-appropriate toys, books and crafts for infants through age 3.
-Our Montessori-style children’s worship program is appropriate for most children in preschool or elementary school and follows the same basic pattern as regular worship (gather in God’s name, proclaim God’s Word, respond to God’s Word, go in God’s name).
-For preschoolers through grade 5, we also have classes following worship that allow children to explore the weekly Bible reading through storytelling, activities and crafts.
+Our Montessori-style children’s worship program, Children Worship & Wonder, is appropriate for most children in preschool or elementary school.
+For preschoolers through grade 6, we also have classes following worship that allow children to explore the weekly Bible reading through storytelling, activities and crafts.

 Church camp has proven to be one of the most meaningful spiritual experiences in the lives of many of young people.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for children as young as kindergarten.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.

 The teen years find many young people searching for their true identity and purpose.
 FCC’s Youth (typically grades 6-12) meet weekly during the learning hour after worship to discuss the worship service or to participate in service activities.
-They also occasionally meet in the evenings for group fellowship & service opportunities.
-Over Thanksgiving 2018, some of our youth will participate in an intergenerational people-to-people pilgrimage to Cuba.
+They also meet monthly in the evenings for group fellowship & service opportunities.
+Over Thanksgiving 2018, some of our youth participated in an intergenerational people-to-people pilgrimage to Cuba.